 These models were trained in most cases by learning from transcripts that have been human coded for specific prior projects.
 Each project used a different coding scheme, and even when codes were the same, they may have been operationalized slightly differently.
 The example sentences allow you to see how each project used each code, so you can decide if that model fits your research needs.

 Costs: Feel free to try a few transcripts.
 If you plan to code large numbers of transcripts, we ask you to cover the fees we pay Anthropic to run the models.
 See this document to calculate an estimate of the cost.
 Contact us if you have any questions.
+In addition, note that NTR provides grants to cover the cost of these fees.
+To find out more, and to submit for a grant, see this page on NTR’s website.

 Link To PDF: PDF of paper